brean/docker-ros/README.md

  - Part 4 introduces Dev Container and using breakpoints in VS Code
  - Part 5 includes visual ros-tools (rviz2) and a different ROS 2 environment that is still simple but shows a more realistic use-case
  - Part 6 looks at integration in other systems, how docker systems are often used in a more classic setup
- - Part 7 discuees dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt package manager to more robotics specific systems like vcstool or autoproj.
+ - Part 7 discusses dependency management, we evaluate different systems that can be used to manage dependencies, from just using the apt package manager to more robotics specific systems like vcstool or autoproj.
+ - Part 8 gives an example on how to deploy the docker image to your robot and some best practices.

 This tutorial is directed towards ROS 2 (mostly python) developers who want to accelerate their development process, ROS 2 basics are assumed.